Szane56/solveme-test/README.md

 <code>php artisan serve --port=3000</code><br><br>
 now you can visit localhost:3000 and see the project

-the database is in the Mysql folder and has sample users and stuff :)
+the database is in the Mysql folder